 By Chandrima Pal Aug.
 11, 2019

-t’s impossible to talk about Rabindranath Tagore without talking about Rabindranath Tagore’s women.
+It’s impossible to talk about Rabindranath Tagore without talking about Rabindranath Tagore’s women.
 In his novels, plays and stories, Tagore created extraordinary characters, inspired by the many women he met in his lifetime.
 From Binodini in Chokher Bali to Charulata in Nastanirh and Mrinal in Streer Patra, each argued his case for a progressive, liberal, and inclusive society where women were empowered and had complete agency over their bodies.

 But even then, no other character has the kind of sway over Tagore’s followers as Labanya – arguably, his most complex and nuanced character – from Shesher Kobita (Last Poem), a story about two people who are drawn together by their love for stimulating conversations.
 Perfectly matched in their intellect and wit, they eventually decide to stay apart in acknowledgment of their unbreachable differences.
 Until this day, Shesher Kobita remains one of Tagore’s most celebrated expositions of love, conjugal relationships, and a woman’s right to choose, even in a consensual relationship.

-It’s been almost nine decades since Shesher Kobita was first serialised but even then, Labanya remains as relevant as she was when she first stormed into popular consciousness.
+It’s been more than nine decades since Shesher Kobita was first serialised, but even then, Labanya remains as relevant as she was when she first stormed into popular consciousness.
 She is a woman who makes her own choices and lives by them, loves unconditionally, and expects her lover to do the same.
 She also refuses to lose her identity in an intense relationship, and does not expect her lover to do that either.
 “Space” and “taste”, both matter to her as much as it would matter to a man.
 On the week of Tagore’s death anniversary, it makes perfect sense to revisit it even as we grapple with the wave of toxic masculinity unleashed by the Kabir Singhs of the world.

 Set in picturesque Shillong during the onset of monsoons, Shesher Kobita revolves around Amit Raye, an Oxford educated barrister, hobby poet, and a reckless socialite who loves to set off on grand adventures in letter, and in spirit.
 He is a classic case study of a romantic – self-obsessed and irrevocably taken with the grand idea of himself as a lover and of love.
 He also revels in projecting himself as a contrarian, a rabble rouser, and an ardent critic of Tagore, while secretly obsessing over his poetry.
 He likes to cast himself as a misfit in the aristocratic, westernised society of colonial Calcutta and escapes his social network to “seek solitude in Shillong”.
 But once he’s there, he also realises that “solitude needs a crowd to exist”.
 It’s obvious that Amit needs an audience all the time.